ExistentialAlex/nuxt-test/README.md

-# Nuxt Minimal Starter
+# Nuxt Test

+This is a PoC for using Nuxt for the development of the AdFinity product suite.

+It explores adding some basic pages and endpoints plus user authentication.

+---

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+For more info on Nuxt, look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+## Running Locally

+To try this out locally, follow the steps below:

-## Setup
+### Setup

 Make sure to install dependencies: